buttonwood-protocol/buttonswap-core/notes/moving-average-price-math.md

 ## Variables
 The movingAveragePrice (of `token0`) is implemented in the code by storing two additional variables inside each Pair:
-- `uint256 internal movingAveragePrice0Last`: The previous movingAveragePrice of token0 in terms of token1 in Q112x112 format
+- `uint256 movingAveragePrice0Last`: The previous movingAveragePrice of token0 in terms of token1 in Q112x112 format
-- `uint32 internal blockTimestampLast`: The block timestamp of the last swap
+- `uint32 blockTimestampLast`: The block timestamp of the last swap

 And utilizing two existing pair variables:
-- `uint112 internal pool0Last`: The balance of pool0 at `blockTimestampLast`
+- `uint112 pool0Last`: The balance of pool0 at `blockTimestampLast`
-- `uint112 internal pool0Last`: The balance of pool1 at `blockTimestampLast`
+- `uint112 pool0Last`: The balance of pool1 at `blockTimestampLast`

 All four of these values are updated on each swap.